swat-ds/reactor-rooom/_projects/stalkerism.md

     teaser: assets/images/maeve.jpg
 contributors:
     - name: Maeve
-      bio: My name is Maeve.
-I am a Russian major with a focus in Russian Literature at Bryn Mawr College.
+      bio: is a Russian major with a focus in Russian Literature at Bryn Mawr College.
 embed:
     type: arcgis
     id: 1XnTOz